 The two teams were tie 1-1 but France, led by its best player ever Zinedine Zidane, was going on the assault.

-Zidane was an experienced player who had already won a world cup -the first ever for France-.
+Zidane was a legend-level player who had already won a world cup -the first-ever for France-.

 Zidane seemed on his way into legend-hood already.

-He scored the first goal, and did so with a “panenka” penalty kick, a football power move hat had embarassed the Italian goalie.
+And did so with a “panenka” penalty kick, a football power move that embarassed the Italian goalie.

 It’s hard to overstate the significance of that panenka.

-Zidane scored it against keeper Gianluigi Buffon, who happened to be the captain of the Italian squad, the main alpha male of the team, one of the best players in that tournament, and widely considered to be the best keeper ever.
+Zidane scored it against keeper Gianluigi Buffon.
+Buffon was the captain of the Italian squad, the main alpha male of the team, one of the best players in that tournament, and widely considered to be the best keeper ever.

-Buffon was representing the Italian team, and Zidane made a mockery out of him.
+Buffon represented the Italian team, and Zidane made a mockery out of him.

 See the panenka here: